vladislav5ik/wendex/README.md

 ### How to start using?
+Before you start, absolutely all data in the program is saved after each command executed.
+This means that the program can be turned off or used on other devices and no data is lost.

 - There are three gates in the program: for `passengers` ,`drivers` and `admins`.
 Further work will be conducted with them.
 - Register your first users.
 Bind the addresses and cars to them like in example below.
 - Use a `security pin` to protect accounts